magomimmo/modern-cljs/doc/tutorial-19.md

 In the next part of this tutorial we're going to inspect the first option only.

-## Livin' on the edge (Step 2)
+## A Survival guide

-The process to publish a CLJ/CLJS lib on [clojars][23] is pretty simple and even if it is fully explained in the [lein tutorial][31], I'll going to summarize its characteristic and the most fundamental steps.
+The process of publishing a CLJ/CLJS lib on [clojars][21] is pretty simple and even if it is fully explained in the [lein tutorial][22], I'm going to summarize its characteristics and the most fundamental steps.

 Keep in mind that any release ending in "-SNAPSHOT" is not an official